Bira/octopus-carnival/_drafts/hells-rebels-adventure-05-part-01.md

 ### The Kintargo Contract

 This contract is more obfuscated than usual for its CR (also 15).
-You need Oddie's help to bring its stats down to the expected level of difficulty (though he'll just tell you all about it with minimal prompting).
+You need Oddie's help to bring its stats down to the expected level of difficulty, but that's a moot point.
+If you get Odie to help you, he'll tell you all about the contract's secrets with minimal prompting.

 **Plain Text**: This is a sub-contract of the wider Cheliax Covenant signed between Queen Abrogail I and Asmodeus.
 Like the Covenant, it allows House Thrune